Medical expert of the article

 Management of mothers and their sexual partners

-Mothers of children with Chlamydia infection and their sexual partners should be examined and treated according to the regimens recommended for adults (see Chlamydial infection in adolescents and adults).
+Mothers of children with chlamydial infection and their sexual partners should be examined and treated according to the regimens recommended for adults (see Chlamydial infection in adolescents and adults).

-Infants born to mothers with untreated chlamydial infection are classified as high risk for the disease, but preventive treatment should not be prescribed, since its effectiveness is unknown.
-If the symptoms of infection develop, children should be examined and treated.
+Infants born to mothers with untreated chlamydial infection are considered a high-risk group for the disease, but preventive treatment should not be given because its effectiveness is unknown.
+If symptoms of infection develop, infants should be evaluated and treated.

-Sexual violence should be considered as the cause of chlamydial infection in prepubescent children, although after infection in the perinatal period, C. Trachomatis may persist in the nasopharynx, urogenital tract and rectum for more than 1 year (see Sexual harassment of children and rape).
-In connection with the possible need for judicial investigation and indictment of sexual violence, the diagnosis of chlamydial infection in children in prepubescent age requires the use of a highly specific culture method.
-The results of culture isolation should be confirmed by the microscopic identification of characteristic cytoplasmic inclusions, preferably by fluorescein-conjugated monoclonal antibodies against C. Trachomatis.
+Sexual abuse should be considered as a cause of chlamydial infection in prepubertal children, although C. trachomatis may persist in the nasopharynx, urogenital tract, and rectum for more than 1 year after perinatal infection (see Child Sexual Abuse and Rape).
+Because of the potential for prosecution and prosecution of sexual abuse, a highly specific culture method is needed to diagnose chlamydial infection in prepubertal children.
+Culture results should be confirmed by microscopic identification of characteristic cytoplasmic inclusions, preferably with fluorescein-conjugated monoclonal antibodies against C. trachomatis.

 Recommended treatment regimens